 Results 1–10 of 36 for "Curriculum"X related to "Psychosocial Interventions for Cancer" Refine Your Search Refine Your Search TopicEducation (30)Personality (9)HIV & AIDS (3)Children (2)Testing issues (2) 2 more... [+] Bullying (1)Learning & memory (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorNogare, Mario A. (2)Arnold, J. David (1)Benjamin, Ludy T. Jr. (1)Brabeck, Mary (1)Carey, Michael P. (1) 19 more... [+] Davidson, Margaret (1)Dollinger, Stephen J. (1)Eagleston, Jean R. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)Leal, Linda (1)Mausner, Bernard (1)Moffett, Mary Margaret (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Whitcomb, David H. (1)Hide details Results 1–10 of 36 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Procedural Timeline for PersonalityA timeline for the lessons, including the psychosocial family tree, assessment and tests, research issues and function of personality theory, ethical principles and dilemmas in the practice of psychology and the psychoanalytic model.Curriculum 2.Activity 1.1: The Psychosocial Family TreeThe psychosocial family tree is based on multigenerational systems theory of family therapy, examining how transgenerational family psychosocial factors may contribute to the development of psychopathology.Curriculum 3.Personality: Day OneThe first day of the lesson plan includes the definition of psychology, unique individual traits such as thinking, feeling, behaving and experiencing the environment.
-Also focusing on tasking and activities of a personality psychologist.Curriculum 4.Personality: A Five-Day Unit PlanA lesson plan covering assessment, the psychoanalytic model, Freud and the psychosocial family tree.Curriculum 5.Discussion/Essay QuestionsStudents can discuss Freud's theories, self-actualization of famous people and types of personality research.Curriculum 6.Activity 5.3: Unconditional Positive Regard ExerciseCompare Roger's concepts of the qualities of genuine therapy with the qualities of close friendship or relationship.Curriculum 7.Social Support Networks Teaching Tip SheetSocial support networks are key to preventing HIV transmission, to professional caregivers, to immediate family members providing direct care, in the bereavement process following AIDS-related death, and for the HIV-positive individual.Curriculum 8.Personality: Day ThreeA lesson covering the psychoanalytic model of personality, defense mechanisms and psychosexual stages of development.Curriculum 9.Activity 1.2: What is Personality?
-A Personal AppraisalThis activity helps students identify and examine their implicit personality theories and makes personality theories concrete and understandable.Curriculum 10.Activity 3.2: Defense MechanismsDefense mechanisms covered include regression, rationalization, repression, projection, fantasy, compensation, identification and reaction formation.Curriculum Previous 1 2 3 ...
+Also focusing on tasking and activities of a personality psychologist.Curriculum 4.Personality: A Five-Day Unit PlanA lesson plan covering assessment, the psychoanalytic model, Freud and the psychosocial family tree.Curriculum 5.Social Support Networks Teaching Tip SheetSocial support networks are key to preventing HIV transmission, to professional caregivers, to immediate family members providing direct care, in the bereavement process following AIDS-related death, and for the HIV-positive individual.Curriculum 6.Personality: Day ThreeA lesson covering the psychoanalytic model of personality, defense mechanisms and psychosexual stages of development.Curriculum 7.Activity 1.2: What is Personality?
+A Personal AppraisalThis activity helps students identify and examine their implicit personality theories and makes personality theories concrete and understandable.Curriculum 8.Activity 3.2: Defense MechanismsDefense mechanisms covered include regression, rationalization, repression, projection, fantasy, compensation, identification and reaction formation.Curriculum 9.Activity 5.2: Trait Versus Situation as a Predictor of Behavior: A Study Modeled After the Theories of BemStudents learn about the technique of role playing, how to administer an individual test of perceptual skill, and how to operate videotaping equipment.Curriculum 10.Activity 2.3: Ethical Principles and Dilemmas in the Practice of PsychologyUsing high-probability statements taken from an astrological source, this classroom demonstration illustrates the willingness of students to believe bogus personality assessments.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 36 for "Curriculum"X related to "Psychosocial Interventions for Cancer"